bussdriverstu/RobotLegBrace/README.md

 ## FAQs
 ### What plans do you have in the future for this project?
-I have some ideas for reintegrating the muscle sensors back into the leg to have more accurate bend timings.
+~~I have some ideas for reintegrating the muscle sensors back into the leg to have more accurate bend timings.~~ UPDATE: Muscle sensors have been reintegrated, special thanks to [ANR Corp](https://www.anrcorp.com/) for their muscle sensors.
 I'd also like to program different gait modes for different terrain (hiking, uneven ground, etc).

 ### How long did this take?
 I started the fall of 2021 after being ghosted by a company in San Franscico that makes warehouse exoskeletons.
 They wanted to expand into the medical field and I volunteered to be a guinea pig.
 After a few conversations with the CEO I never heard from them again.
 I assume I lived too far away to make this feasible and they found better candidates.
 It took me a few months before I started testing it on myself, a little over a year to get it to the point where I could hike with it.